Joezeo/data-analyse/README.md

   ---

-This is just a homework project, and this homework is not mine.
+This is just a homework project.
 Analysis of more than 700 data of the sharing cycle.Draw line drawing, pie chart, histogram of data.